gatling/gatling/src/sphinx/http/websocket.rst

 Send a Message
 --------------

-One can send 2 forms of messages: binary and text:
+You may send binary or text messages:

 * ``sendText(text: Expression[String])``
 * ``sendBytes(bytes: Expression[Array[Byte]])``